open-pioneer/trails-core-packages/docs/internals/ChakraMigration.md

     Alternatively, you can label the parent element instead.

+    NOTE: if you use raw svgs (e.g. directly using the react-icons components) you need to

+    - assign a label / alt text yourself OR
+    - set `aria-hidden=true`

 - Theming mechanism has changed

     - Use mergeConfigs to merge the base theme with your custom theme (instead of extendTheme).
 Pass theme to chakraConfig in createCustomElement in app.ts